-Mother’s Day is an occasion to give a little something back to the women or motherly figures in your life who have given you so much.
+It’s also an occasion for consumers to give a little something back to the women or motherly figures in your life who have given you so much.
 So how can you, a brand or marketer, help?
 You can start by trying to put yourself in your subscribers’ shoes.

 This doesn’t mean you have to skip Mother’s Day promotions all together, but it does mean that you might want to consider how you communicate these promotions with your customers.